not-ivy/compass/README.md

 ```
 I know creating embeds is a pain, expect a rewrite coming soon™

+For a full example, go to the `client` branch.

 ___
 ### Extras
 Provides a `input()` function.